TFMV/hatch/README.md

 ---

-> Note: Hatch is in early development—functional but evolving rapidly.
+> Note: Hatch is in early development—partially functional and evolving rapidly.
 Expect changes and occasional breakage.
 Contributions, ideas, and experiments are welcome.
 > For a production-ready implementation, see GizmoSQL (C++).

 ## 🙋 Why Hatch Exists